-The lesion is at the level of decussation of motor fibers in brainstem. the patient would present with variable cranial nerve involvement.
-Weakness of upper is greater than lower limbs and weakness is more pronounced tin proximal part of the limb than distal.
+The lesion is at the level of decussation of motor fibers in the brainstem. the patient would present with variable cranial nerve involvement.
+The weakness of upper is greater than lower limbs and weakness is more pronounced in the proximal part of the limb than distal.

-The injury is in one side of brainstem. the picture might also occur in upper cervical spine injury.
-The clinical picture includes weakness od upper arm on one side and lower limb of the opposite side. there might be cranial nerve cranial nerve and brainstem involvement.
+The injury is on one side of the brainstem. the picture might also occur in upper cervical spine injury.
+The clinical picture includes weakness of upper arm on one side and lower limb of the opposite side. there might be cranial nerve cranial nerve and brainstem involvement.

 Anterior Cord Syndrome

-The patient presents with loss of motor power below affected level of spine.
-There is loss of pain and temperature sensation.
+The patient presents with loss of motor power below the affected level of the spine.
+There is a loss of pain and temperature sensation.

-However because dorsal column is not injured, there is preservation preservation of proprioception and deep pressure sensation.
+However, because the dorsal column is not injured, there is a preservation of proprioception and deep pressure sensation.

 Central Cord Syndrome

-It is associated with cervical injuries where central part of the cord is more affected.
+It is associated with cervical injuries where the central part of the cord is more affected.

-Central cord syndrome is characterized by weakness in the arms with relative sparing of the legs, and spared sensation in regions served by the sacral segments.
-There is loss of sensation of pain, temperature, light touch, and pressure below the level of injury.
+Central cord syndrome is characterized by weakness in the arms with relative sparing of the legs and spared sensation in regions served by the sacral segments.
+There is a loss of sensation of pain, temperature, light touch, and pressure below the level of injury.